Skip to main content

 What to expect

-Over time, psychodynamic therapy helps uncover the emotional patterns that influence how you think, feel, and relate to others.
+Over time, therapy helps uncover the emotional patterns that influence how you think, feel, and relate to others.
 This deeper understanding can support meaningful and enduring change.

 What issues can psychotherapy help with?